BestTimesToVisit.com Logo

 JETT Buses

-JETT (Jordan Express Tourist Transport) offers comfortable, air-conditioned bus services connecting major cities and tourist sites like Petra, Aqaba, and Wadi Rum.
-It's a reliable and affordable way to cover longer distances across the country.
+Jordan Express Tourist Transport (JETT) offers comfortable, air-conditioned bus services connecting major cities and tourist sites like Petra, Wadi Rum, and Aqaba.
+They are a reliable and affordable option for inter-city travel, especially for solo travelers or couples.

 Private Taxis (White Cars)

-White taxis are ubiquitous in cities like Amman and Aqaba and are the most convenient way to get around locally.
-They are metered, but always confirm the meter is used or agree on a price beforehand for shorter trips.
+White taxis are ubiquitous in cities like Amman and Aqaba and are the most convenient way to get around urban areas.
+They are metered, making them a fair option for shorter distances and when traveling with luggage or in small groups.

 Rental Cars

-Renting a car offers the most flexibility, especially if you plan to explore off-the-beaten-path locations or want to stop frequently.
-Roads are generally well-maintained, particularly the Desert Highway and the King's Highway.
+Renting a car offers the most flexibility for exploring Jordan at your own pace, especially if you plan to visit off-the-beaten-path locations or travel between cities frequently.
+Roads are generally well-maintained, though driving can be assertive.

 Service Taxis (Shared Taxis)

-These are shared taxis that operate on fixed routes between cities or within larger towns, acting like a local bus service.
-They are a very economical option for solo travelers or those on a tight budget.
+These are shared taxis that operate on fixed routes between cities or within larger towns, acting like a local bus system.
+They are a very budget-friendly option for those comfortable with local transport and don't mind sharing with others.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.